 Owings Mills in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 25.324′ N, 76° 45.707′ W. Marker is in Owings Mills, Maryland, in Baltimore County.
-Marker can be reached from the intersection of St. Thomas Lane and Garrison Forest Road.
-Marker is located in the St. Thomas Cemetery.
+39° 25.956′ N, 76° 45.757′ W. Marker is in Owings Mills, Maryland, in Baltimore County.
+Marker can be reached from Garrison Forest Road, 0.1 miles north of Caves Wood Road, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Owings Mills MD 21117, United States of America.
+Marker is at or near this postal address: 11201 Garrison Forest Road, Owings Mills MD 21117, United States of America.
 Touch for directions.